Dovaras/RoutingPages/README.md

 To make an application containing two pages.

-## Two pages
+## One page

-Create some me representing pages: e.g. page "About" and page "Home".
+I've planed to creat some two representing pages, that's why every where there are two buttons: e.g. button "About" and button "Home".

 ## Requirements

-Something is shown: pictures, buttons and so on.
-Put everything to Git.
+Something in this app is shown: pictures, buttons, random text.
+And everything is transferred to Git.

 ## Components

-Make at least four components, e.g.:
+Made five components:
 * header
 * footer
 * home
 * about
+* app

 ## Development server